Do you often find yourself staring at the menu of a coffee shop, wondering whether a cold brew or latte would best suit your tastes?

 This method delivers a smooth taste with low acidity.
 Its flavor is sweet, mellow, and nutty with subtle earthy notes.

-On the other hand, lattes are usually espresso-based drinks that are combined with steamed and frothed milk to create foam on top of the drink.
+On the other hand, lattes are typically espresso-based drinks that are combined with steamed and frothed milk to create a layer of foam on top of the drink.

 Depending on how much sugar or other syrups you add to your latte, it may have a sweeter flavor than cold brews.

-It also may bring out more of the roasted flavors from dark roasts compared to cold brew, which has only been steeped in water for many hours instead of brewed with intense heat like espresso does.
+It may also bring out more of the roasted flavors from dark roasts compared to cold brew, which has only been steeped in water for many hours, rather than brewed with intense heat like espresso.

 Is a latte or cold brew less acidic?